 JOURNEY THROUGH GRIEF “Journey through Grief” our parish bereavement support program that is offered in the Fall and in the Spring.
 The group is open to all those grieving the loss of a loved one.
 There is no cost, but we do ask you to register.
-Please contact Cheryl Gatti via phone at 908-285-0330 or email at cgattilnc@gmail.com.com for more information.
-The next session will be held starting September 2020.
+Please contact Cheryl Gatti via phone at 908-285-0330 or email at [email protected].com for more information.

 The following will review how the Funeral Mass unfolds and help as you make choices for the Mass.
-The Funeral Liturgy Planner will help guide the family through this process.
+The Funeral Liturgy Planner will help guide the family through this process (link in box to the left).

-The family must pick one reading from the Old Testament (1st Reading), one from the New Testament (2nd Reading), a Gospel Reading and four (4) Funeral Hymns.
-The choices for each section are included in the Funeral Readings document or link on the website.
+The family may pick one reading from the Old Testament (1st Reading), and may also select one from the New Testament (2nd Reading) if they would like two readings.
+Please also select four (4) Funeral Hymns.
+The choices for each section are included in the box to the left.

 Please be sure to also review the Eulogy Guidelines.